Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 - Relationship (EF) - [YAML/JSON](../../docs/Database-Relationship-Config.md)

-The Database configuration supported filenames are, in the order in which they are searched by the code generator: `database.beef.yaml`, `database.beef.json`, `database.beef.xml`, `{Company}.{AppName}.Database.xml`.
+The Database configuration supported filenames are, in the order in which they are searched by the code generator: `database.beef-5.yaml` and `database.beef-5.json`.

-The Database configuration is defined by a schema, YAML/JSON-based [database.beef.json](../../tools/Beef.CodeGen.Core/Schema/database.beef.json).
+The Database configuration is defined by a schema, YAML/JSON-based [database.beef-5.json](../../tools/Beef.CodeGen.Core/Schema/database.beef-5.json).
 The schema should be used within the likes of Visual Studio when editing to enable real-time validation and basic intellisense capabilities.

 Finally, this is not intended as an all purpose database schema generation capability.
 It is expected that the tables pre-exist within the database.
 The database schema/table catalog information is queried from the database directly during code generation, to be additive to the configuration, to minimise the need to replicate (duplicate) column configuration and require on-going synchronization.